-The Feigin Tower Biosafety Level-3 (BSL-3) Facility is focused on the research of pathogens that require specialized handling.
+The Feigin Tower Biosafety Level-3 (BSL-3) Facility, supported by Texas Children’s Hospital, is focused on the research of pathogens that require specialized handling.
 These pathogens may cause serious, potentially lethal disease, especially as a result of inhalation exposure and include pathogens of human importance such as SARS-CoV-2, West Nile virus, and Chikungunya virus.
 Strict measures of containment, personal protective equipment, and training are required for working with these pathogens.
 Often, treatments and prevention for these infections are not available.
 Addressing these gaps are a major area of the research in this facility.

 We can house rodents for in vivo research and have all the necessary equipment for in vitro assays, including the Attune NxT Flow Cytometer with autosampler (up to 16 colors) and the xCELLigence Real-Time Cell Analysis Single Plate System.